mvolkmann/blog/src/swift.md

 ## Enumerations

 Enumerations are declared with the `enum` keyword.
+By convention their names begin with an uppercase letter.
 They have a name and a list of possible cases.
 Each `case` has a name and an optional value that can be a string, character, or number.